MaverickMandir/.github/profile/README.md

 # School cum Incubator (& VC)
 <img src="././logo.png" width="100">

+## USP
+We are the only institution in the world who'll accept ZERO/ZIP/NADA amount of money until we've already helped you to start making money.

 ## Mision

 Reviving Vedic Schooling with a blend of Modern student-centric schooling framework like homeschooling, unschooling, schooling in Nordic countries & also that is Fully equipped with 21st-century tools & techniques.